Recap: Accounting and auditing update for consumer products companies

 This white paper explains the new lease guidance applicable to lessees in Accounting Standards Update 2016-02, Leases (Topic 842).

-An overview of the new lease guidance, including the requirement for lessees to recognize assets and liabilities for all but short-term leases.
+An overview of the new guidance, including the requirement for lessees to recognize assets and liabilities for all but short-term leases.

 Summary of the private-company accounting alternative to apply a simplified hedge accounting approach to certain interest rate swaps.